Research at Charles Sturt

 Our research domains

-Research that reduces carbon emissions through renewable energy production, the use of biomass and natural capital and nurtures the ecology of freshwater, terrestrial and marine ecosystems.
+Research that contributes to carbon reduction through renewable energy innovation, sustainable use of biomass and natural capital, and the protection and restoration of freshwater, terrestrial and marine ecosystems.

 Educated, adaptive and inclusive regional communities